vstream360/vstream360-player/README.md

 ## Requirements
 To start with the 360° player you have to create a licence first on http://shop.videostream360.com.
 Create a new event in the interactive backend to get your eventID and use the cloudhosted player.
 The backend is the central WYSIWYG platform to manage all your 360° degree settings like hotspots, watermark, playlists and much more with.
 That's all!

-Anschließend können sie sofort beginnen und ihren eigenen 360° Player als iFrame in ihre Seite einbinden.
-Oder aber verwenden sie die Javascript API, um gezielt die Funktionen des Players zu steuern.

-## Installation
+## Usage
 You can use the player as:
 - <embed code> iFrame
 - WordPress Plugin
-- with the Javascript api to interact programmatically with the player
+- with the Javascript API to interact programmatically with the player
 - Mobile App

 ### embed as iFrame